Future Students: Freshmen Scholarships

 Freshmen Merit Scholarships

 At Schreiner University, we believe you should be awarded for your hard work in high school.
 When you are accepted as a freshmen, your Admission Counselor will determine what level of merit scholarship you have earned based on your high school GPA and your composite ACT score or your Critical Reading & Math SAT scores (we even super score all of your SAT exams to base decisions on your highest individual scores).
 And the best part is that we will increase your merit scholarship if your GPA and/or test scores increase to the next level during your senior year of high school.
-Check out the chart below to see where you stand today!
+Click below to find out your potential merit scholarship!

 Additional Freshmen Scholarship Opportunities: